iangreenleaf/blog_house/_posts/2020-08-11-the-chimney.md

 This looked pretty bad, obviously.

-{% responsive_image path: assets/images/the-chimney/before.jpg alt: "Photo of the chimney clad in tar paper" %}
+{% single_image path: assets/images/the-chimney/before.jpg alt: "Photo of the chimney clad in tar paper" %}

 It also had functional concerns: the tar paper is a moisture shield but there's no real guarantee that it will be effective if it has to do all the work itself.
 Getting moisture under the tar paper, rotting the plywood and entering the rest of the house seemed like a recipe for a bad time.